 “We like to give you a homey feel because there is a stigma with taxes,” Lowery said.
 "People are scared, they’re nervous, they don’t know if they are going to owe or get money back.
 We try to make it comfortable, so they’re not nervous when they come in.”

 In addition to treating her clients like family, she stressed the importance of being active in the community.

 Rapid Tax holds a customer appreciation event every summer and makes donations to different organizations, such as the Charlotte-Mecklenburg Police Fund and the Firefighters Association.

 “We try to keep our imprint in the community beyond taxes.
-We’re not just here for taxes but we’re here to help you in general, as individuals,” Lowery said.
+We’re not just here for taxes but we’re here

 She said another important piece to being a part of the Charlotte community is being a local, black business owner and the impact that has on the younger generations.